 Empower your students to be digital citizens with student-instruction using Common Sense Education resources, and take a whole community approach with family engagement.

 Student Instruction: Schools have two options to meet student instruction criteria.
-Schools may teach digital citizenship lessons using a combination of Common Sense Education resources: Common Sense digital citizenship lessons, Digital Passport™ modules, or Digital Compass storylines.
+Schools may teach digital citizenship lessons using any combination of Common Sense Education resources, for example: Common Sense digital citizenship lessons, Digital Passport™ modules, or Digital Compass storylines.